Halloween—T1D Tips for a Not-So-Scary Holiday

-Witches and goblins and ghouls — oh, my!
-Snickers and Skittles and Twix — oh, no!
+Witches and goblins and ghouls—oh, my!
+Snickers and Skittles and Twix—oh, no!
 Are you dreading Halloween and the influx of sugar-packed treats that are circulating the neighborhood?
 Don’t worry!
-Beyond Type 1 has come up with these T1D Halloween tips that will put you at ease and keep your pumpkin(s) grinning.
+Beyond Type 1 has come up with these type 1 diabetes (T1D) Halloween tips that will put you at ease and keep your pumpkin(s) grinning.

 Talk About It